Associate Professor Of Sociology

 Cook, James M. and Dawn Plourde.
 2016.
 “Do Scholars Follow Betteridge’s Law?
 Questions in Journal Article Titles.”
 Scientometrics (DOI: 10.1007/s11192-016-2030-2).

-My primary areas of interest in research and teaching are political organizations, social networks, and social media.
-That interest is reflected in the development of new courses at UMA in Social Networks and Analyzing Social Media and in community service (where my current projects are attempts to deepen student connections with the UMA Office of Civic Engagement and the Maine State Legislature).
+My primary areas of interest in research and teaching are political organizations, social networks, social media, and the sociology of gender.
+That interest is reflected in the development of new courses at UMA in Social Networks and Analyzing Social Media and in community service (where my current projects are attempts to deepen student connections with the UMA Community Gardens civic engagement project and the Maine State Legislature).

-My present research interests include applications of social network theory to social media, tracking transparency in state legislatures, the development and testing of a social network model of the Maine State Legislature, and the application of workplace theories of glass ceilings and escalators to explain patterns of cooperation among legislators along and across lines of gender.
+My present research interests include applications of social network and social identity theory to social media, the development and testing of a social network model of state legislators, and the application of workplace theories of glass ceilings and escalators to explain patterns of cooperation among legislators along and across lines of gender.
+I am also engaged in research regarding the social network characteristics of publicly-communicating groups of sexual minorities.

 University of Maine at Augusta